1959 Atlantic hurricane season: Hurricane Judith

 A tropical wave developed into Tropical Storm Judith on October 17, near the Yucatán Channel.
 It strengthened quickly, and by early on October 18 the storm was upgraded to a Category 1 hurricane.
 However, six hours later Judith had weakened back to a tropical storm.
 Around 1800 UTC on October 18 the storm made landfall near Boca Grande, Florida, with winds of 50 mph.
 After emerging into the Atlantic Ocean on the following day, Judith began re-strengthening while heading east-northeastward, reaching hurricane status several hours later.
 It peaked with winds of 80 mph early on October 20, before weakening back to a tropical storm again on October 21.
 Judith weakened further, before transitioning into an extratropical cyclone later that day.

 Impact from Judith was generally minor and limited mostly to Southwest Florida.
 Wind gusts up to 56 mph toppled several trees on Sanibel Island and a few power poles; a man was injured when his car struck a fallen pole.
 Rough seas caused erosion on Captiva Island and in Fort Myers, while also inundating several roads in the area.
 A combination of locally heavy rainfall and tides caused minor flooding in low-lying areas.
 Precipitation from the storm peaked at 7.90 in in Miles City.
 The Imperial River overflowed near Bonita Springs, flooding pasture lands and washing out crops, most of which were recently planted.
 A portion of U.S. Route 41 was inundated by up to 3 ft of water in Bonita Springs.

 Storm names

-The following names were used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1959.
-With the exception of Edith, Flora and Irene, all names in this list were used for the first time in 1959.
-The names Gracie, Hannah and Judith were later removed from the list and were replaced with Ginny, Helena and Janice in 1963.
+The following list of names was used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1959.
+This was a completely new set of names, and most names used this season were used for the first time, all except: Edith, Flora, and Irene.

+Additionally, this is the last designated storm names list to feature names starting with the letters Q, U, X, Y, and Z. As these designated storm letters were removed following the 1960 Atlantic Hurricane Season.